Early Assurance Programs for Medical School

 For most med school hopefuls, acceptance into medical school represents the culmination of a long, grueling process that is expected to end with a promising career in medicine.
 After years of hard work in high school and undergrad, being accepted into medical school is a huge milestone that provides validation for their efforts.
 Usually, the act of applying to medical schools takes place after the third or fourth year of undergrad, and students can begin preparing for the next chapter in their journey.

 Some ambitious students show their dedication and commitment to a career in medicine early on.
 These high-achieving students know exactly what they want to do with their lives and are ready to commit to medical school even before graduating from undergrad or taking the MCAT.
 For these students, early assurance programs (EAPs) provide a way for them to become accepted into med school, freeing up their time and energy to stay focused on their studies.
-While there are no shortcuts to the physician pathway, early assurance programs can reduce the stress of getting in/lessen a premed’s worries about acceptance.
+While there are no shortcuts to the physician pathway, early assurance programs can reduce the stress of getting in, lessening a premed’s worries about acceptance.

 ----